Close Icon

 Rise in UK staycation trend increases demand for self-catering holiday homes

 The rise of taking holidays in the UK – also known as ‘the staycation’ – is undeniably increasing in popularity.
-With the fall out of the pandemic and complexities of Brexit being key contributors.

 Short-term holiday lets tend to be more lucrative compared to long-term rentals.
 The weekly rate charged for holiday lets are significantly higher, which increases your income potential.